DFE-Digital/access-your-teaching-qualifications/app/views/check_records/static/accessibility.html.md

 ## Preparation of this accessibility statement

-This statement was prepared on 12 June 2023.
+This statement was prepared on 24 October 2023.